 Since the Restoration More had concentrated exclusively on religious writings, some of which were demanded by the writings of his critics.
 In 1667, however, he produced a work on moral philosophy, the Enchiridion ethicum.
 It is known that More wrote Latin with difficulty, and it is not clear why he did not publish this in English.
 It is possible that he hoped to reach a wider, European audience—certainly this would be the motivation, a few years later, for translating his earlier works into a Latin Opera omnia (1675–79)—but this seems an unlikely book with which to introduce oneself to a European readership.
 There is another possible explanation, with much more restricted local concerns: More published it in Latin to leave room for his friend and colleague Ralph Cudworth to publish his very similar system of ethics in English.

-This marks a new phase in More's life-long opposition to Calvinism.
-The theology of Calvinism is known as voluntaristic theology because it emphasises God's will in the Creation.
-God can, and did, create the world freely by the power of his omnipotent will.
-He was constrained by no prior considerations.
-The opposing view, represented by More, is known as necessitarian, or intellectualist, or even rationalist theology, and is most familiar to modern readers through the satirical representation of it in Voltaire's Candide (1759).
-In this theology, God cannot create a world arbitrarily, unconstrained by any prior considerations; because God is supremely good he must create the best possible world.
+This marks a new phase in More’s life-long opposition to Calvinism.
+The theology of Calvinism is known as voluntaristic theology because it emphasises God’s will in the Creation.
+God could, and did, create the world freely by the power of his omnipotent will.
+His choices in the Creation could not be held to have been constrained by pre-existing notions of good or evil, or by pre-existing essences or natures of things, because there were no such pre-existing notions before the Creation.
+The opposing view, represented by More, is known as necessitarian, or intellectualist, or even rationalist theology, and is most familiar to modern readers through the satirical representation of it in Voltaire’s Candide (1759).
+In this theology, God cannot create a world arbitrarily, with no constraints upon his creativity.
+God has to conform to pre-existing, co-eternal, moral and conceptual principles.
+God must conform to principles of goodness and justice.
+Similarly, he must create matter that embodies the principles of materiality, namely, inertness and passivity.
+Because God is supremely good he must create the best of all possible worlds.
 The clear implication of this is that what makes a good world, or a better one, and what makes the best one possible, can be specified independently of God.
-More believed the concepts of good and evil were absolute terms, presumably co-eternal with God, and must necessarily guide, and indeed restrain, God's creative omnipotence.
+More believed the concepts of good and evil were absolute terms, presumably co-eternal with God, and must necessarily guide, and indeed restrain, God’s creative omnipotence (Henry 1990, Taliaferro 2005).

 More’s necessitarian theology is very much to the fore in the Divine Dialogues of 1668.
 Although this is intended to present the main features of his philosophical theology to a much wider audience, it is presented, as the extended title makes plain, in the context of a discussion about the nature of God’s Providence.
 At one point More tells us that “all the Orders of the Creation in the whole Universe” issue from God’s “infinite Goodness, Wisdome and Power”, and that His goodness is